 He was commissioned lieutenant on 24 June 1762 and saw duty aboard the Pearl 32, Captain Charles Saxton, being her senior lieutenant when she was paid off in 1766 after service on the Newfoundland station.

-On 2 July 1778 he joined the fireship Sulphur 8, commanding her in Vice-Admiral Lord Howe’s fleet in the defence of New York during July and being present at the action with d’Estaing off Rhode Island in August before returning to England in the following year.
+On 2 July 1778 Watt joined the fireship Sulphur 8, commanding her in Lord Howe’s fleet in the defence of New York during July and being present at the action with the French fleet off Rhode Island in August.
+He left her in the following month and returned to England.

 From 13 September 1779 until 19 April 1780, he reportedly commanded the hired vessel Worsley 32, although as early as January in the latter year it had been decided that she was unfit for naval service.
 In the early summer he was commanding the Garland 24 in home waters, presumably on a temporary basis for Captain John Stanhope, and on 15 June he arrived with this vessel at Stromness in the Orkney Islands after a week-long passage from the Nore with a convoy of Hudson Bay ships.
 On 1 September Watt departed Stromness in command of the Pegasus 28 with a couple of ships for Amsterdam, and on 21 November this vessel entered the Yarmouth Roads having ten days earlier, in company with the Cleopatra 32, Captain Hon.
 George Murray, taken the Dunkirk privateer Comtesse de Provence 18.
 Watt left the Pegasus shortly afterwards in favour of Captain Stanhope.